Minnesota's newcomers for next season total 15 new student-athletes joining the Maroon & Gold

 Roy Griak Cross Crounty Invite

 Sarah (Hesser) Hopkins serves as the head coach of the Gopher women's cross country program and is an assistant coach for the women's track & field team.
-The 2016 cross country season marked her fourth season as the women's cross country head coach and 12th season with the program overall.
+The 2017 cross country season marks her fifth season as the women's cross country head coach and 13th season with the program overall.

 The 2013-14 season was Hopkins' first season as the head coach of the women's cross country program after serving as a volunteer assistant for eight seasons.
 She replaced long-time head coach Gary Wilson following his retirement after the conclusion of the 2012-13 track & field season.

-Most recently, Hopkins' 2016 Gophers earned a fourth-place finish as hosts of the Big Ten Conference Championship, earning top-five team finishes in all four seasons with Hopkins at the helm of the program, and went on to a fourth-place showing at the Midwest Region.
+Most recently, Hopkins' 2016 Gophers earned a fourth-place finish as hosts of the Big Ten Conference Championship, earning top-five Big Ten team finishes in all four seasons with Hopkins at the helm of the program.
+The 2016 Gophers went on to a fourth-place showing at the Midwest Region.
 In 2015, Minnesota placed 18th in the program’s 11th-straight appearance at the NCAA Championships, securing the team’s highest NCAA finish since 2009.
 Minnesota has also earned three top-three NCAA Midwest Regional finishes since 2013, placing third in 2015 after back-to-back runner-up finishes in Hopkins’ first two seasons.
 Seven Gophers have earned All-Big Ten honors (Laura Docherty-2013, Molly Kayfes-2013, Maggie Bollig-2013, Liz Berkholtz-2015, Kaila Urick-2015, Madeline Strandemo-2016, Megan Hasz-2016) in Hopkins' time as head coach.